(Updated on July 28, 2022)

 2) Engine Noises

-If you start hearing high pitched squealing sounds (different from a loose serpentine belt) after you start your car, then you may have a dirty distributor cap to the the point that it’s caked with grease and other build up.
+The distributor is a rotating component.
+If you start hearing high pitched squealing sounds after you start your car (which will likely sound different than a loose serpentine belt), then you may have a dirty distributor cap to the the point that it’s caked with grease and other build up.

 If you hear a sputtering, tapping, or clicking noise, then it is either your cap or rotor that has gone bad.
 Don’t tolerate these noises for any longer than necessary.